vieenrose/module_interchangeability_validator/README.md

 - `--verbose, -v` : Verbose mode for debugging
 - `--output, -o <file>` : Save report to a file
 - `--score-only, -s` : Display only the compatibility score
+- `--differential, -d` : Run differential behavioral tests for more realistic validation

 ### Usage examples